Twenty-Four Elders: Depiction in artwork

 Illumination from the Book of Kells, showing the Four Evangelists, Matthew (the Winged Man or Angel), Mark (the Winged Lion), Luke (the Winged Ox or Bull), and John (the Eagle).

+The twenty-four elders (presbyters) were venerated in Coptic (Egyptian) Christianity since at least the seventh or eighth century, with the earliest surviving depiction dated to the ninth century in Aswan.
+Today, the twenty-four elders are a common depiction within the inner-most niches of the sanctuary, commonly known as the "Bosom of the Father" in Coptic circles, which typically depicts the throne room (Revelation 4) of which the elders are a major component.
+Additionally, the portrayal twenty-four elders prostrating continually in the book of Revelation may have contributed to the liturgical theology of the Coptic church with allows prostrations year-long during the Eucharistic liturgy.

-The Elders are often depicted in medieval and Renaissance artwork with musical instruments.
+The elders are also often depicted in medieval and Renaissance artwork with musical instruments.

 The same medieval and Renaissance artwork draws from Revelation 4, showing the Elders with Christ.
 That artwork also depicts the "four beasts" who surround Christ.

 6 And before the throne there was a sea of glass like unto crystal: and in the midst of the throne, and round about the throne, were four beasts full of eyes before and behind.

 7 And the first beast was like a lion, and the second beast like a calf, and the third beast had a face as a man, and the fourth beast was like a flying eagle.

 8 And the four beasts had each of them six wings about him; and they were full of eyes within: and they rest not day and night, saying, Holy, holy, holy, Lord God Almighty, which was, and is, and is to come.